 A well-balanced diet and plenty of exercise should be a part of any healthy lifestyle.
 However, many people who eat properly and exercise regularly still have trouble with areas of stubborn fat that will not budge.
-Dr. Rankin, a board-certified plastic surgeon in Ft.
+Dr. Rankin and Dr. Dev, a board-certified plastic surgeon in Ft.
 Lauderdale, has a time-tested, effective solution.
 Liposuction is a body contouring procedure that removes isolated pockets of fat that are resistant to diet and exercise.

 Am I a Candidate for Liposuction?

 Dr. Rankin or Dr. Dev conducts a thorough examination and medical evaluation to determine each patient’s candidacy for liposuction.
 During your consultation, he will ask you to identify the areas of your body that you want him to sculpt.
 It may be a good idea to bring in a photograph that exemplifies your ideal cosmetic outcome.

 Trained in various liposuction techniques, including suction-assisted liposuction, power-assisted liposuction, ultrasound liposuction and SmartLipo, Dr. Rankin and Dr. Dev have found great success using a fluid injection technique known as tumescent liposuction, in which he injects fluid into the treatment area to break up fat deposits and constrict the blood vessels.
 This tumescent technique prevents post-operative bruising and minimizes pain.

 After injecting the tumescent fluid, the doctor makes a tiny incision, inserts a narrow tube and suctions the fat cells away from the body.